Xiao-kang-Wang/OED/README.md

 ### What is OPEX?

-DeepPep, is a **protein identification** software which uses deep-convolutional neural network to predict the protein set from a proteomics mixture, given the sequence universe of possible proteins and a target peptide profile.
+OPEX is an optimal expression design framework to help biologist to select the most information experiments to conduct given the experiments conducted up to now.
+This repo demonstrates the application of OPEX on collecting gene expression data of <em>E. coli<em> under the stress of antibiotic and biocide.

 ### Dependencies
 * [mlegp](https://cran.r-project.org/web/packages/mlegp/index.html)